A good understanding of maths and the ability to apply it is an essential part of our everyday lives.

-See Maths in Everyday Life
+See Maths in the Everyday

 However, there is an opportunity to demonstrate this link in your home, in your garden, or while doing the weekly shop.

 Measure the amounts of flour, sugar, count the eggs, convert the measurements from imperial to metric and estimate the cooking time, converting minutes into hours and using the clock to work out when your cake will be baked.

 See More than One Solution to a Maths Problem

-Create a Suitable Environment for Learning Maths
+Create a Suitable Environment for Studying Maths

 Children develop their early maths skills by getting to know the world around them.

-It is the responsibility of the parents to develop and nurture this natural curiosity by sharing their personal experiences with maths and helping children to appreciate that maths all around them.
+It is the responsibility of the parents to develop and nurture this natural curiosity by sharing their personal experiences in maths and helping their family to appreciate that maths all around them.

 Maths is everywhere if you look closely enough.